E-Health/wp-dermatology/README.md

 [TASCDerm](http://dermatologist.co.in/2015/03/tascderm.html) is an objective scoring system for clinical research in cosmetic dermatology as reported in journals.
 The tascderm function lets you add a TASCDerm table to any post and track the mean score given by raters.
 Use the short code [tascderm] in your post.

 TASCDerm is currently maintained by [SKINAID](http://www.skinaid.eu/tascderm/).

+### What is SkinHelpDesk Widget? ###
+[http://skinhelpdesk.in](http://skinhelpdesk.in) is a free listing service for cosmetic dermatology clinics with appointment scheduling and dual rating.
+You can add this widget after registration.
+This widget allows users to book appointments directly from your website.
+This service is available in India and UAE only.

 ## Screenshots ##